ClickCease

 The triggers of benzodiazepine withdrawal syndrome include abrupt discontinuation, switching benzodiazepines, interruption in medication access, rapid dose reduction, stressful life events, polysubstance use, and underlying health issues.
 There are also several causes of benzodiazepine withdrawal syndrome, such as dependence, dose and duration of use, potency of benzodiazepine, and neuroadaptation.

 In addition to addressing your benzodiazepine withdrawal syndrome symptoms, our benzodiazepine addiction rehab programs are tailored to support you if you’re dealing with polysubstance use, offering alcohol and benzodiazepine withdrawal support.
-If you do not require the intensive care provided by residential inpatient treatment, our outpatient options—including partial hospitalization programs (PHPs) for benzodiazepine withdrawal syndrome symptoms—may be just what you need.
+If you do not require the intensive care provided by residential benzo treatment, outpatient options—including partial hospitalization programs (PHPs) for benzodiazepine withdrawal syndrome symptoms—may be just what you need.
 If you’re experiencing difficulties with alcohol and benzodiazepine addiction, please don’t hesitate to contact us at Harmony Place.

 Signs and Symptoms of Benzodiazepine Addiction Withdrawal